squidsoup/kiwipycon-2016-youngcoders/students.md

 Let's create variables for x, y and z.

 1. In IDLE, Select *File > New* to open a new editor window.

 ![](assets/images/file-new-idle.png)

-2. Click *File > Save* and save this file as `teleport.py`.

-3. Type in the following code:
+2. Type in the following code:

 ```python
 from mcpi.minecraft import Minecraft